MATERIALE ȘI CERCETARI ARHEOLOGICE

 Materiale şi Cercetǎri Arheologice (MCA – Archaeological Materials and Research) was first published in 1953 by the Institute of Archaeology of the Romanian Academy, as a response to a clear and much felt need for a publication dedicated to the dissemination (at a national scale) of archaeological field results as seen through excavation reports.

-Shortly after its first issue the publication became one of the most appreciated and searched for both in Romania and abroad, as suggested by its presence within numerous libraries of the main research centres in Europe and the United States.
+Shortly after its first issue the publication became one of the most appreciated and in demand both in Romania and abroad, as suggested by its presence in numerous libraries of the main research centres in Europe and the United States.
 To the prestige of the publication also contributed the professional reputation of the advisory board members, also Members of the Romanian Academy: Emil Condurachi, Constantin Daicoviciu, Ion Nestor and Gheorghe Ştefan.

-At the moment, the editorial board is formed by young researchers from the Institute of Archaeology „Vasile Pârvan” of the Romanian Academy, bearing in mind the clear purpose of continuing the publication of MCA following the initial principles.
-Alongside field reports our publication hosts synthesis papers or detailed studies concerning various categories of archaeological materials.
-Thus, a number of prestigious researchers from abroad (C. Michal Barton, Svend Hansen, Uwe Fiedler, Alain Tuffreau, Erik Trinkaus, Joăo Zilhăo etc.) have already been invited to publish in our pages.
+At the moment, the editorial board comprises young researchers from the Institute of Archaeology „Vasile Pârvan” of the Romanian Academy, bearing in mind the clear purpose of continuing the publication of MCA following the initial principles.
+Alongside field reports, our publication hosts synthesis papers or detailed studies concerning various categories of archaeological materials.
+Thus, a number of prestigious international scholars (Michael C. Barton, Svend Hansen, Uwe Fiedler, Alain Tuffreau, Erik Trinkaus, etc.) have already been invited to publish in our pages.
 Papers are admitted in all languages of international circulation and starting with 2012 we also publish book reviews.
 The main aim of the editorial board is to ensure the annual appearance of the publication.

-In 2011 Materiale şi Cercetări Arheologie (Serie nouă) was indexed in the international databases Copernicus and Zenon DAI.
-The accepted papers (following a peer-review process) cover a wide chronological range, from Paleolithic to contemporary archaeology.
+Since 2011 Materiale şi Cercetări Arheologie (Serie nouă) has been indexed in international databases such as Copernicus, Erih Plus, Scopus, CEEOL, Persée, EBSCO.
+The accepted papers (following a peer-review process) cover a wide chronological range, from Palaeolithic to contemporary archaeology.
 Published papers are available for free downloads from our website www.mcajournal.ro.